-Lymphoma is one of the most common causes of death from cancer in the United States, and about 48,000 new cases of lymphoma are diagnosed every year.
+Lymphoma is a group of blood cell tumors that begin in cells of the body's immune system.
+In the United States, about 79,990* new cases of lymphoma are diagnosed every year.
 In lymphoma, cancer cells are found in the lymphatic system, which is comprised of the bone marrow, lymph nodes, spleen, stomach, intestines and skin.
 Because lymph tissues are present in many parts of the body, lymphoma can start almost anywhere.

 Normal lymph nodes are tiny, bean-like structures that trap cells containing poisons and waste materials.
 They also serve as a reservoir of cells that supply microorganism-fighting antibodies.
 Tube-like vessels carrying milk-colored fluid called lymph connect lymph nodes to each other.
 Lymph allows white blood cells (lymphocytes) to circulate.
 When white blood cells multiply abnormally, they cause masses to form and lymph nodes become enlarged.
 Some lymphomas may affect the bone marrow and interfere with its making of blood cells.
 The result is anemia, or low red blood cell count.

 *American Cancer Society, Cancer Facts & Figures 2014

 Classification of Lymphomas

 Lymphomas are graded as low, intermediate and high depending on the kind of lymphoma cells present and how they affect lymph nodes and chromosomes.
 Some lymphomas grow faster and require specific treatment.
 Classifying them is complex because many kinds of lymphocyte cells can be involved.

 These grow so slowly that patients can live for many years mostly without symptoms, although some may experience pain from an enlarged lymph gland.
 After five to 10 years, low-grade disorders begin to progress rapidly to become aggressive or high-grade and produce more severe symptoms.